Skip to content

 Browsing Progressions

 The app displays a list of common progressions for that key and mode: Pop (I-V-vi-IV), Classic Rock (I-IV-V), 50s (I-vi-IV-V), Folk, Jazz ii-V-I, Reggae, and more.
-Custom progressions appear under "My Progressions" above the "Presets" section.
+Any progressions you create appear under a "Custom" section above the "Presets" section.

 Progression Cards